Your Food, Simplified — movewell.

 Keep canned protein on hand

-Canned tuna, canned chicken, and canned salmon are great backup options for when you haven't prepped.
+Canned tuna, canned chicken, and canned salmon are great backup options.
 Mix tuna with a little greek yogurt or avocado and you have a quick high protein meal in minutes.

 🍌